Rafaelsarg/bachelor-thesis/README.md

   - Or disable W&B logging

   ⚠️ **No W&B?
 No problem!**
-  On first run, you’ll be asked whether to enable logging.
+  During the run, you’ll be asked whether to enable logging.

   ```bash
   wandb: (1) Create a W&B account